Freezer-Friendly Breakfast Egg Wraps

-You might think that months of developing recipes for my breakfast cookbook would put a damper on my interest in morning food.
-But indeed, it has not.
-In fact, every week I seem to think of something new that I wish had fit into the pages of Rise & Shine.
-This recipe is one of them.
+You might think that months of developing recipes for a breakfast cookbook would have put a damper on my interest in morning food.
+But indeed, it did not.
+In fact, I created this recipe for breakfast burritos not long after pushing send on the manuscript for Rise & Shine.
+It’s a favorite recipe for me and one I sort of wish had made it into the pages of the book.
 Let me tell you why:

-Scrambled eggs with peppers, zucchini, fresh chives, and Cheddar wrapped snug in soft flatbread is hard to beat for a satisfying start to the day.
+Scrambled eggs with peppers, zucchini, fresh chives, and Cheddar wrapped snug in a whole-grain tortilla is hard to beat for a satisfying start to the day.
 Whisking a bit of cottage cheese into the eggs makes them extra fluffy.

-The recipe calls for a cup of vegetables and is packed with protein thanks to the eggs and cottage cheese.
-Using Multigrain Flatout Flatbread means extra fiber, too.
+The recipe calls for a cup of vegetables and provides protein thanks to the eggs and cottage cheese.
+Using whole-grain tortillas means extra fiber, too.
+Free free to use other favorite vegetables and leafy greens in place of peppers and zucchini if you like.
+I’ve made these with shredded carrots, sauteed mushrooms, kale, and baby spinach.
+All good.

 Portable.

-For busy mornings when breakfast needs to come along for the ride, tuck a breakfast wrap into a napkin or sandwich bag and take it to go.
+For busy mornings when breakfast needs to come along for the ride, tuck a breakfast burrito into a napkin or sandwich bag and take it to go.

-The recipe makes four wraps and can easily be doubled.
-Pop what you don’t eat in the freezer until next time.
-To reheat, just microwave on high for two minutes.
+The recipe makes four burritos and can easily be doubled.
+Pop what you don’t eat in the fridge for up to three days or the freezer for up to a month.
+To reheat, just microwave refrigerated burritos on high for about 45 seconds and frozen for two minutes.

 Easy to Make